VCDBN/prog6221-part-1-ST10083156/README.md

 Once the steps and ingredients have been stored, the application displays the full recipe and displays a menu.
 The user can select the option they want.
 The application will complete the task that was selected and the menu will loop, repeating until the user selects to end the program.
+Once ended, the program will close and return you to the visual studio app and if you want to rerun the application, simply click the green arrow once again.